API

 A Metadata object that contains the resulting link object.

-in_toto.runlib.in_toto_record_start(step_name, material_list, signing_key=None, gpg_keyid=None, gpg_use_default=False, gpg_home=None, exclude_patterns=None, base_path=None, record_environment=False, normalize_line_endings=False, lstrip_paths=None, use_dsse=False, signer=None)
+in_toto.runlib.in_toto_record_start(step_name, material_list, gpg_keyid=None, gpg_use_default=False, gpg_home=None, exclude_patterns=None, base_path=None, record_environment=False, normalize_line_endings=False, lstrip_paths=None, use_dsse=False, signer=None)

 Generates preliminary link metadata.

 Records paths and hashes of materials in a preliminary link metadata file.
-The metadata is signed with the passed signer, signing_key, a gpg key identified by its ID, or the default gpg key.
+The metadata is signed with the passed signer, a gpg key identified by its ID, or the default gpg key.
 If multiple key arguments are passed, only one key is used in above order of precedence.
 At least one key argument must be passed.
 The resulting link file is written to .STEP-NAME.KEYID-PREFIX.link-unfinished.

 Use this function together with in_toto_record_stop as an alternative to in_toto_run, in order to provide evidence for supply chain steps that cannot be carried out by a single command.